esafirm/android-image-picker/docs/custom_components.md

 You also can change how to process the image and how to get the image files through `ImageLoader` and `ImageFileLoader` To change this, first, create custom `ImagePickerComponents`.
+You could inherit from `DefaultImagePickerComponents` or directly implements from `ImagePickerComponents` interface.

 ```kotlin
 class CustomImagePickerComponents(